-The key strategic objective for Clackmannanshire Councils Building Standards Service in 2019-20 is the continued alignment of service performance to Scottish Government's verification Operating Framework and verification Performance Framework.
-This annual Verification Report evaluates performance in 2018-19 against verifier requirements and identifies the actions and continuous improvements in 2019-20 which will be necessary to satisfy continued verification appointment.
+The key strategic objective for Clackmannanshire Councils Building Standards Service in 2022-2023 is the continued alignment of service performance to Scottish Government's verification Operating Framework and verification Performance Framework.
+This annual Verification Report evaluates performance against verifier requirements and identifies the actions and continuous improvements which will be necessary to satisfy continued verification appointment.